JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Converts space characters into their corresponding escape sequence.

 ```
-FUNCTION AfxUrlEscapeSpaces (BYREF wszUrl AS WSTRING) AS CWSTR
+FUNCTION AfxUrlEscapeSpaces (BYREF wszUrl AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |